Please continue to monitor the Alerts page of this website for the latest updates and advisories: global.rutgers.edu/all-alerts

 Once your I-20 expires (check the new program end date on page 1 of your I-20 after applying for OPT), you cannot work until you have the EAD card and the start date has arrived.
 The new program end date on your I-20 is your last possible day to work on-campus OR on pre-approved CPT.

-OPT PROCESSING DELAYS
+OPT PROCESSING TIMES

 -- Check USCIS Case Processing Times